GreyFReaper/HostelWorld-TechChallenge/README.md

 # Test Case ordering - HosterlWorld TechChallenge-001 (HT-001....)

+# Common Code "config.robot" is used as a resource file for the test cases for the common functionality

 # Test Cases
 Scenario 1 : User Successfully lands on Home Screen.
     HT-001 : User is able to see the create account button